 Sidari Travel Guide

-There is plenty of shopping along the main strip and many souvenir shops can be found selling quality merchandise.
-The island is noted for its gold and silver jewellery, and leather goods, painted ceramics, and olive wood products are all popular Sidari souvenirs.
+Visitors will find plenty of shopping along the main strip, with many souvenir shops selling quality merchandise.
+The island is noted for its gold and silver jewellery, leather goods, painted ceramics, and olive-wood items.

-Sidari has many restaurants offering a wide variety of food for holiday visitors to enjoy, and most English dishes are served with a Greek twist.
-As one might expect, a number of the most popular restaurants are on the beachfront.
-Visitors will find both authentic Greek fare and foreigner-friendly Western staples.
+Sidari has many restaurants offering a wide variety of food.
+A number of the most popular restaurants are on the beachfront.
+Visitors will find both authentic Greek fare and Western staples.